dlgroupuoft/evocrawl/experiments/wordpress/README.md

 ```

 ## Configuration ##
-Use the browser to open the page: localhost:8200/ to start configuration.
+Use the browser to open the page: localhost:8200/ to start configuration (Please replace 8200 with your own port number if you have changed it).
 The website should provide enough information to help on filling in the database information.